AIDLC Collaborative

 This platform is built on a set of principles that survive tool changes and technology shifts.
 Regardless of which LLM or which IDE becomes dominant, these fundamentals remain:

-• Traceability by design.
-Every artifact (requirement, user story, task, code change, review comment) is tracked in a graph database.
+- Traceability by design.
+Every artifact (requirement, user story, design decision, code change) is tracked in a graph database.
 You can trace from a business requirement down to the exact code that implements it, and back.
-Task status, ownership, and history are always visible.
+Stage status, ownership, and history are always visible.

-• Human observability at every phase.
-Humans approve, redirect, or refine at natural breakpoints.
+- Human observability at every stage.
+Humans approve, redirect, or refine at natural breakpoints — human gates, stage reviews, and course corrections.
 The key idea: abstract away the noise of each agent's raw output and surface only the high-level, business-relevant information.
 This prevents cognitive overload for the human reviewer — their "context window" (brain) is limited too.

 The lifecycle